 What “extra virgin” means from an extraction + production standpoint.

 Olive oil falls into two main categories: virgin olive oils and refined olive oils.
 Extra virgin is a grade of virgin olive oil.
 (Confusingly, "virgin" is also a grade of virgin olive oil, making it "virgin virgin" olive oil if you want to get technical about it.)

-From an extraction and production standpoint, all virgin olive oils are made in the same way—by mechanical extraction, which involves grinding the olives and separating the solids (the olive pomace) from the olive oil via pressing or centrifugation.
+From an extraction and production standpoint, all virgin olive oils are made in the same way—by mechanical extraction, which involves grinding the olives and then separating the solids and fruit water (the olive pomace) from the olive oil via traditional pressing or modern centrifugation.

 Guidelines set forth by the International Olive Council (IOC)—which regulates olive oil produced in Italy, Greece, Spain, and other E.U. countries—require that virgin olive oils only undergo mechanical (physical) extraction, and never extraction with solvents or extreme heat.
 Refined oils, on the other hand, may be produced with heat and various chemical additives.
 (Check out our comprehensive guide on how olive oil is made for more details.)

 What “extra virgin” means from a chemical + sensory standpoint.

 After extraction, olive oil needs to pass several tests before it can be called extra virgin olive oil, per IOC standards.
 Other standards use many of the same tests but set different—usually stricter—parameters.
 For example, the oil must undergo a chemical analysis to make sure it meets numerous chemical parameters including a free fatty acid content (a.k.a. free acidity level) of 0.8% or less, and a peroxide value of less than 20 milliequivalents.
 Higher levels of peroxides indicate that the oil shows primary oxidation products, a sign that the oil will not keep well.